h1kkan/LethalCompany-BrosPack/README.md

 ## How to Install and Start Playing?

 - Install the modpack via [**r2modman (_aka r2mm_)**](https://thunderstore.io/package/ebkr/r2modman) or [**Thunderstore (_aka tsmm_)**](https://www.overwolf.com/oneapp/Thunderstore-Thunderstore_Mod_Manager) mod manager
+- Make sure that all your friends installed this modpack, all most mods required by host&client
 - **!!!
 ATTENTION !!!
 Be sure to wait until all mods are installed _(installation of mods after downloading can take up to 10 minutes)_**
 - Then launch the game through the mod manager (click the `Start modded` button on the left sidebar) and enjoy the new, exciting experience from the leading company! ;)